PlanB-Network/bitcoin-educational-content/courses/cyp302/en.md

 Hence, when Jim’s Sporting Goods provides you with its TLS/SSL certificate, you can verify the certificate authority’s digital signature via a root certificate in your browser or operating system.
 If the signature is valid, you can be relatively sure that the public key on the certificate indeed belongs to Jim’s Sporting Goods.
 On this basis, it is easy to set up a protocol for secure communication with Jim’s Sporting Goods.

 Key distribution has now become vastly simpler for Jim’s Sporting Goods.
 It is not hard to see that key management has also become greatly simplified.
 Instead of having to store thousands of keys, Jim’s Sporting Goods merely needs to store a private key that allows it to make signatures for the public key on its SSL certificate.
 Each time a customer comes to Jim’s Sporting Goods’s site, they can establish a secure communication session from this public key.
 Customers also do not need to store any information (other than the public keys of recognized certificate authorities in their operating system and browser).

+**Notes:**

+[5] Any schemes attempting to achieve non-repudiation, the other theme we discussed in Chapter 1, will at its basis need to involve digital signatures.

 ## Hash functions